AssessingSolar/dtu_solar_station/_sources/index.md.txt

-# DTU Solar Irradiance and Weather
+# Solar Irradiance and Weather Data

-Great to see that you have stumbled upon my blog!
+Welcome to DTU Construct's solar irradiance and weather data portal.

+Data is freely available from the [data](../data) page.
+Supportin metadata is available in the [instrumentation](instrumentation) and [logbook](logbook) pages, and information of the station's history is available [here](history).

 ```{toctree}